adrianomr/posterr/readme.md

 can be processed asynchronously, according to each microservice capability.
 And, if an event can't be processed because a service failure, it can be stored into a DLQ to be investigated by engineering teams.

+## Run application

+### Locally

+To run the application locally the only requirement is to have docker and docker-compose installed.
+Then run make start in the project root directory, or access Makefile, copy the command and run it on terminal, into project root directory.

+### Dev environment

+To develop using IDE, it is required that java 17, maven, docker and docker-compose are installed.
+It is also required that IDE is installed and configured.
+Then, it is possible to run make start-dev-env in the project root directory.
+And run the project using the IDE.